distro2024/distributed-chat-system/README.md

 - docker-compose: `2.30.1`
 - docker: `27.4.0`

-Older versions of these applications are not guaranteed to work.
+Older versions of these tools are not guaranteed to work.

 ### Installation

-Start by cloning the application from the default branch (main) of the GitHub -repository with `git clone`.
+Start by cloning the code from the default branch (main) with `git clone`.

 The application has two modules: `director` and `node`.
 For each of these you need to install required dependencies.
 Alternatively, you can use Docker Compose if you want to [test this in containers](#running-with-docker).